Xoloitzcuintli (Mexican hairless dog): Is he the right dog for you?>

 Something else that you should check on the label is the fat.
 The fat should be from healthy sources such as vegetables and fish oil that have omega-6 fatty acids and omega 3 for healthy skin.

-Fruits and vegetable aid in the transportation of nutrients, minerals, and vitamins.
+Fruits and vegetables aid in the transportation of nutrients, minerals, and vitamins.

 Avoid overfeeding your Xolo dog